-Samurai Champloo looks and smells (when you become a hundredth as insane as it is) and sounds like the botched memory of a fallen God, drunk and out on his ass alone, in some unpopulated corner of the planet, residing in a time where unfinished business was a virtue; a land of mystic uselessness, the era of the death of purpose, the directionless abyss of the perpetually bored.
+Samurai Champloo looks and sounds and smells (when you become a hundredth as insane as it is) like the botched memory of a fallen God, drunk and out on his ass alone, in some boozy corner of Creation, residing in a time where unfinished business is a virtue: a land of mystic uselessness, the directionless abyss of the perpetually bored.

-Its three fascinating protagonists inevitably bring to mind Cowboy Bebop’s magnificent failures masquerading as people with actual ambition, without any hint of irony.
-Being broke is their superpower, second only to stumbling headfirst into unneeded trouble for no reason and to no reasonable end whatsoever.
-There is a reason Edo Japan and 22nd century outer space connect in this manufactured continuum, running like parallel rays in opposite directions and creating an illusion of difference so perfect it is shattered only when you acknowledge how much of it is like real life.
+Its three fascinating protagonists inevitably bring to mind Cowboy Bebop’s magnificent failures masquerading as people.
+Being broke is their superpower, second only to stumbling headfirst into trouble for no reason and to no reasonable end whatsoever.
+There is a reason Edo period Japan and 2071 AD outer space connect in this manufactured continuum, running like parallel rays in opposite directions and creating an illusion of difference so perfect it is shattered only when you acknowledge how much of it is like real life.

-Then, being the unrestrained beast of insanity that he is, he does it again, not satisfied with only one once-in-a-century masterwork, prepping up another anime offering in the next five years, this time plotting the invisible outline of that scattered wisdom set in the Edo period of Medieval Japan, punctuated and enlivened by a score of modern rap, R-n-B and stir-fry hip-hop.
+Then he does it again, this time plotting the invisible outline of that scattered wisdom into the fabric of the Edo period in Medieval Japan, punctuated and enlivened by a score of rap, R-n-B, and stir-fry hip-hop.